YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 To get VistA, you will need to download two archive files : routines and global variables.
 First, create a directory to store the archive files, then download the files into that directory.

 .. parsed-literal::
-   gtmuser@gtmworkshop:~$ sudo mkdir -p /Distrib/VistA
+   yottadbuser@yottadbworkshop:~$ sudo mkdir -p /Distrib/VistA
-   [sudo] password for gtmuser:
-   gtmuser@gtmworkshop:~$ sudo chown gtmuser.gtmuser /Distrib/VistA/
+   [sudo] password for yottadbuser: yottadbuser@yottadbworkshop:~$ sudo chown yottadbuser.yottadbuser /Distrib/VistA/
-   gtmuser@gtmworkshop:~$ wget -P /Distrib/VistA/ http://tinyurl.com/WVEHRVOE10Routines
+   yottadbuser@yottadbworkshop:~$ wget -P /Distrib/VistA/ http://tinyurl.com/WVEHRVOE10Routines

    …